 Once you’re all rest up, leave the campsite and cross an open area before you reach the start of the steep hike.

 You will start seeing warning signs everywhere on how steep and strenuous the last part of the Fitz Roy hike is and people with heart conditions are advised to take caution.
-This last part of the hike is an elevation of 400m so you can imagine how steep it gets.
+This last part of the hike gains an elevation of 400m so you can imagine how steep it gets.
 What I hated about this part of the hike is that the gravels are loose on the ground, it’s unbelievably hard to go back downhill because you can easily slip.
 It also felt quite hopeless as the uphill path never seem to end.
 The only motivation I had at this point was to see Mt.
 Fitz Roy up close.

 Just when you think you’ve reached the top of the hill, you will come across another small hill with an open steep area full of small pebbles (very slippery).
 This is the last steep part then you are greeted with the most amazing view (I personally think it’s even more spectacular than Torres del Paine because Mt.
 Fitz Roy is just SO big).

-This hike, although very long, is one of my favorite hikes in Patagonia.
+The Monte Fitz Roy hike, although very long, is one of my favorite hikes in Patagonia.
 Partially because we had beautiful weather and partially because of the view along the Fitz Roy hike was amazing making it the most instagrammable hike in Patagonia.
 Comparing it to Mirador Las Torres in Torres del Paine, I would rank this hike much higher in terms of enjoyableness.
-The view of both places were amazing though!
+The view of both places are amazing though!

-If you only have time for 1 hike near El Chalten, definitely do this hike.
-If you have more time, then consider doing the Cerro Torre hike, which is much easier and shorter than the Fitz Roy hike but still has an amazing view.
+If you only have time for 1 hike near El Chalten you should do the Fitz Roy hike.
+If you have more time in El Chalten, then consider doing the Cerro Torre hike, which is much easier and shorter than the Fitz Roy hike but still has an amazing view.